pingcap/docs/data-migration/migrate-sharding-mysql-tidb-less-tb.md

 ## Step 5: Monitor tasks and check logs (optional)

-If Prometheus and Grafana are correctly deployed when using TiUP to deploy the DM cluster, for example, assume that the address of Grafana is 172.16.10.71, you can [open the page to enter Grafana](http://172.16.10.71:3000) in the browser and select the Dashboard of DM, and then you can view related monitoring items.
+If Prometheus and Grafana are correctly deployed when using TiUP to deploy the DM cluster.
+For example, assume that the address of Grafana is 172.16.10.71, you can [open the page to enter Grafana](http://172.16.10.71:3000) in the browser and select the Dashboard of DM, and then you can view related monitoring items.
 For specific monitoring indicators, see [Monitor and Alarm Settings](https://docs.pingcap.com/tidb-data-migration/stable/monitor-a-dm-cluster).

 You can also check the DM running status and related errors through the log file.